charlieargue/pan-code-samples/README.md

-### UNSORTED

-- [ ] 🔥(do a gant chart! just timeline!) use my notes/Ops to make it super realistic!

-- [ ] lots of dealing with **TECH DEBT** (hit the ground sprinting cleaning up tech debt!):
+- [ ] General refactoring of MFEs:
-- [ ] **refactoring entire MFE after 1 month being there!!!**
-  * then refactoring another, and then refactoring the MFE-boilerplate so all future MFEs have the same standards and patterns
-- [ ] service architecture / DI refactoring
+  - [ ] Converted remaining Class Components to Functional
-- [ ] upgrading away from legacy class components
+  - [ ] fixing numerous bugs and upgrading both legacy and current Design Systems (built with Ant Design & styled-components)
-- [ ] DRY-ing / SRP-ing / Tao of React-ing EVERYTHING!
+  - [ ] Breaking up into components, file and folder organization, de-coupling entire MFEs when "everything is in App.js", removing unnecessary prop drilling, DRY-ing and SRP-ing
-- [ ] the MFEs/apps/components were basically UNTESTABLE before this!
+  - [ ] building testable components
-- [ ] rigorous and efficient testing
+  - [ ] contextualizer for managing multiple contexts, view selector, Data Access Services, and global auth state
-- [ ] Msw
-- [ ] useContext upgrade
-- [ ] ErrorBoundary (for every MFE!), before just crashed app, now EVERY MFE is safely container and doesn't crash and shows nice error!
-- [ ] fixed broken error handling for all ambr-impr!
-- [ ] rtk-q
-- [ ] better statemanagement (where to put state, Context clarificaiton, staff engineer was against using context because of a fundamental misunderstanding of how it works, see ctx-options)
+  - [ ] separation of state management, App State from Server State (`react-query` was chosed over `swr`, and pure React.Context for state)
-- [ ] caching strategies
+  - [ ] service and DI (dependency injection) solutions
   - [ ] fixing numerous memory leaks (manually, or with custom hooks like `useSafeDispatch` or `useIsMounted`)
-- [ ] fixing numerous bugs and making upgrades to both legacy and current design systems (built with Ant Design & styled-components)
-- [ ] Service_DI -->
-- [ ] File-and-Component-Separation -->
-- [ ] msw/d -->
+  - [ ] `msw` and `@mswjs/data` (mocking entire APIs)
-- [ ] Jest-&-E2E-Tests-->
+  - [ ] cache strategies and configuration

+- [ ] Built POC demonstrating React Context & Cache Management patterns and best practices ([ctx-options](https://github.com/charlieargue/ctx-options), **DEC 28, 2021**)  - `RTK` was chosen based on this repo
+- [ ] After discussion, `react-query` was replaced with `RTK-Q` as Redux was already being used by team (and now that the need for something like `RTK-Q` was understood, refactoring begins of `react-query` to `RTK-Q`, **JAN 3, 2022**)
+- [ ] Upgrades implemented in other MFEs under active development, as well as in MFE boilerplate used to kick-start other micro-frontends
+- [ ] CLI, build tooling, and React-Scripts upgrades (working with ejected CRA and babel/Jest/webpack/eslint/prettier configurations and scripts)
-- [ ] MicroFEs-&-MFE-Boilerplate
+- [ ] composing MFEs into main container MFE, coding up production fixes for various tooling

-- [ ] holy moly, so:
-- [ ] Decoupled everything and moved it out of app.js
-- [ ] Upgraded App.js to functional component
+- [ ] Optimizing for performance, eliminating unnecessary renders
-- [ ] Have 2 providers (service and state)
+- [ ] page loading spinners, skeletons, and button loading animations and work flows (preventing double-taps, etc.)
-- [ ] Wrapped App in HOC afterall so works in both local & SPUI
+- [ ] adding both local and global Error Boundaries (before app just crashed)
-- [ ] Started removing props drilling deps that are now unecessary, WIP
-- [ ] Added safe dispatch and generic async reducer
+- [ ] rigorous and efficient testing and debugging (Jest, Cypress E2E Tests, and Postman)
-- [ ] Started refactoring all setState calls to use dispatch, WIP
-- [ ] wiring up ErrorBoundary to SPUI so all MFEs benefit